Helmut Jahn: Murphy/Jahn

 Jahn joined Charles Francis Murphy's architecture firm, C. F. Murphy Associates, in 1967 and was appointed Executive Vice President and Director of Planning and Design of the firm in 1973.
 He took sole control in 1981, renaming the firm Murphy/Jahn (even though Murphy had retired).
 Murphy died in 1985.

 Death

-Jahn was killed on May 8, 2021, while riding his bicycle in Campton Hills, a suburb of Chicago.
+Jahn was killed after being hit by two cars on May 8, 2021, while riding his bicycle in Campton Hills, a suburb of Chicago.
 The collision happened near his home and horse farm in St. Charles, Illinois, a Chicago suburb.

 Architectural style and influences

 Generally inspired by Ludwig Mies van der Rohe, yet opposed to the doctrinal application of modernism by his followers, in 1978, Jahn became the eighth member of the Chicago Seven.
 His architectural style shifted from the modernism of the Miesian tradition to a postmodernist one with high-tech stylizations.
 Jahn established his reputation in 1985 with the State of Illinois Center in Chicago which prompted him to be dubbed "Flash Gordon".
 In addition to the main seat in Chicago, the company has offices in Berlin and Shanghai.

 On October 26, 2012, Helmut Jahn renamed Murphy/Jahn to simply JAHN.